Personal Injury Lawyer Serving Naples

 When a plaintiff seeks compensation, the amount of money they ultimately receive is based on the nature and extent of the injuries suffered.
 Generally, a victim can seek to recover the full amount of medical bills, loss of income, pain and suffering, rehabilitation costs, property damage, loss of future earning capacity, and any other expenses arising from or associated with the accident.

 In order for the victim to hold the at-fault party responsible, he or she must file an injury claim within the applicable statute of limitations.
-In the state of Florida, a lawsuit must be filed within four years from the date of the accident.
-In the event that your loved one has been killed due to the negligence or the misconduct of another, you may have the right to file a wrongful death claim on behalf of your relative within two years from the date of his or her loss.Enlist a Naples Lawyer to Seek Compensation After an Accident
+In the state of Florida, a lawsuit must be filed within two years from the date of the accident.
+In the event that your loved one has been killed due to the negligence or the misconduct of another, you may have the right to file a wrongful death claim on behalf of your relative within two years from the date of his or her loss.Enlist a Lawyer serving Naples After an Accident

-Injury cases can be complicated, since they are typically very fact-intensive and require rigorous evidence gathering.
-Having the right legal team on your side can make all the difference.
-At Frankl & Kominsky, our knowledgeable accident attorneys can devise a strategy for your Naples injury claim so that you can seek the maximum compensation available.
+Injury cases can be complicated, since they are typically very fact-intensive and require rigorous evidence gathering. .
+At Frankl Kominsky, our knowledgeable accident attorneys are ready to devise a strategy for your Naples injury claim so that you can try to seek the maximum compensation available.
 We take pride in getting to know our clients and their stories.
-We represent clients throughout South Florida, including Collier County and Palm Beach County.
-For a free case evaluation, you can contact us online or call us toll-free at 1-855-800-8000.
+We are available to serve clients throughout South Florida, including Collier County and Palm Beach County.
+For a free case evaluation, you can contact us online or call us toll-free at (561) 708-5868.
 We speak Spanish and Creole.